 A few people have written to us asking if there’s any difference between a steamroller pipe and a chillum pipe or if they’re just different names for the same piece.
 The differences are as enormous as the hits off a steamroller.
 Really, there are only a handful of design similarities that would even make chillums and steamrollers comparable.
 You shouldn’t expect a lot of bells and whistles with either design.
 If you’ve never heard of a chillum pipe, you may recognize it as a one hitter or bat.
 Maybe you’ve even seen a display of OG chillum pipes at the counter of a dispensary.
 Chillums are loved for their affordability and convenience.
-Metal chillums are pretty common because they offer the durability for secure portability.
+Metal chillums are pretty common because they offer durability for secure portability.
 However, you can find glass models (such as the OG chillum model we just mentioned) that serve up better flavor.
-A chillum lacks a carb hole and a bowl and is typically quite tiny.
-A decent steamroller weed pipe will be pretty large.
+A chillum lacks a carb hole and a bowl (well, it has the tiniest “bowl” in the world at the end of the piece that holds about one hits worth of flower) and is typically quite tiny (~ 3 inches).
+A decent steamroller weed pipe will be 5 to 7 inches long.
 Unlike the chillum pipe, a steamroller has a built-in bowl and the open end of the tube acts as a massive carb hole.
-Steamroller weed pipes deliver juggernaut hits which we’ll be talking more about in the blog below.
+Steamroller smoking pipes deliver juggernaut puffs which we’ll be talking more about below.

-You can purchase a steamroller pipe in all sorts of sizes.
+Like some other glass hand pipes, steamroller pipes are renowned for delivering hardcore hits.
+While this has obvious appeal, light tokers may find a hit from a steamroller pipe to be intense with some harsh impact to the throat and lungs.
+These aren’t typically the refreshing hits you’d expect from a bubbler or water pipe and they’re about as far away as you can get from the soothing hits of a vaporizer.
+Rather, steamroller pipes are celebrated as rugged powerhouses of smoking.
+You can purchase a steamroller pipe in all sorts of sizes and styles, such as this quirky pickle rick steamroller.
 While you’ll typically find them in glass, it is possible to get steamroller pipes in wood, bamboo, and even clay in some rare cases.
 The average steamroller pipe offers up an accommodating bowl and remains open at both ends of the body.
 The design allows for simple, intuitive use.
-You simply light the bowl, pulling from end while using a hand to cover the other end.
-Once the chamber is adequately filled with smoke, you release your hand from the other hand and inhale the smoke.
+You simply light the bowl, drawing through one end while using a hand/finger to cover the other end.
+Once the chamber is adequately filled with smoke, you release your hand/finger and inhale the smoke.
 Again, these are typically immense hits that deliver optimum impact.